 In a seamless online experience, the customer finds what they need at every stage of the transaction.

 If an Amazon visitor has used the search bar even once before, they’re met with “daily deals” in line with whatever terms they searched.
 They browse offerings that the company’s automations think they might be interested in, and often enough, move to purchase what’s on the table.

 If a student who last searched your programs for accounting fundamentals is greeted by a cooking course on your home page, you’re losing a student.
 The learner was already considering your offerings when they walked through the door.

-Personalization—using a visitor’s past search terms to offer more relevant content—can be what leads them down the path to enrollment.
-If your online presence can give learners what they want before they know the particulars themselves, you’re making the most of their finite time and attention.
+Personalization — using a visitor’s past search terms to offer more relevant content — can be what leads them down the path to enrollment.
+If your online presence can give learners what they want before they know themselves, you’re making the most of their finite time and attention.

 THINK ABOUT YOUR DIVISION: Can you easily use a student’s enrollment history to proactively suggest offerings that are relevant to that individual?

 2. Can your learners find what they’re looking for?

 When reviewing an offering, everything a customer needs to know about the product should be immediately apparent.
 Product images, a detailed description, reviews, related items, the option to add to a virtual shopping cart (present throughout the visitor’s journey) and the option to check out need to be present.